 Once your child has “paid the price”, tell him a brief summary about what happened, why the consequence happened, and then let it go.
 He has already paid his due.
 We say something like “You got a time-out for talking back.” and we ask him to apologize and then we hug and off we go.

 Limit Setting Reading

 For more reading, by far the most useful books I’ve read on the subject have been Setting Limits with Your Strong-Willed Child and 1-2-3 Magic.
 I’ve read at least 3-4 books on the subject of discipline.
 For less strong-willed children, How to Talk So Kids Will Listen & Listen So Kids Will Talk is also a good one.

 It’s not easy having a persistent son, but I try to look at the positive and know that there are many good reasons to be persistent and strong-willed.
 Doctors don’t become doctors without being persistent.
 I’m sure Tom Hanks, Denzel Washington, or Angelina Jolie were told no a few times before they got their first break, too.
 It will be our job, as parents, to direct their persistence in a positive way.

 If you need help on dealing with your toddler’s sleep problems, I encourage you to get our free guide, Toddler Sleep Secrets, or consider purchasing our comprehensive e-Book on toddler sleep, The 5-Step System to Better Toddler Sleep.
-You can also contact me.
-I’d love to help!
+You can also consider our consulting services.
+We’d love to help!